Roy Farran

 Major Roy Alexander Farran (2 January 1921 – 2 June 2006), also known as Paddy McGinty, was a British-Canadian soldier, politician, farmer, author and journalist.
 He was highly decorated for his exploits with the Special Air Service (SAS) during the Second World War.
 Farran became widely known after his court-martial on a charge of beating an unarmed 17-year-old member of the Jewish underground militant group Lehi to death during his command of an undercover Palestine Police special squad.
 After his brother was killed in a revenge attack, Farran emigrated to Canada where he forged a successful business and political career, holding a seat in the Legislative Assembly of Alberta from 1971 to 1979 sitting with the Progressive Conservative caucus.
 He served as a cabinet minister in the government of Premier Peter Lougheed during that period.

 Early life

 Farran was born on 2 January 1921, either in Purley, Surrey, or in Shimla, India, to a family of Irish Roman Catholics (the Ó Faracháin were from County Donegal).
 His father was a Warrant Officer in the Royal Air Force.
-He was educated in India at the Bishop Cotton School in Shimla, and then at the Royal Military College, Sandhurst.
+He spent most of his early life in India and was educated at the Bishop Cotton School in Shimla before returning to Britain in the mid-1930s, where he enlisted in the Inns of Court Regiment and attended the Royal Military College, Sandhurst.
 After graduating from Sandhurst, Farran was commissioned as a second lieutenant into the 3rd Carabiniers (Prince of Wales's Dragoon Guards) and sent to the 51st Training Regiment.